FerretDB/FerretDB/website/docs/reference/operators/comparison-operators.md

 *Syntax*: `{ <field>: { $ne: <element> } }`

-When selecting documents that do not match a specified query, use the `$ne` operator.

 Use the `$ne` operator to select all the documents with elements that are not equal to a given query.